Linuxfabrik/monitoring-plugins/README.rst

 Roadmap
 --------

+Next steps (beside maintaining and writing new check plugins):

 * Migrate every Plugin to Python 3.
 * We will stop maintaining the Python 2-based check plugins on 2021-12-31, focusing on Python 3 only.